 This is because your business can claim a tax deduction for the rent it pays given it’s a business expense.
 And if a commercial property is held within an SMSF, the fund only pays 15% tax on the rent earned.

-Any future capital growth would also be taxed on a concessional basis, he adds.
+Any future capital growth would also be taxed on a concessional basis.

-Rent paid by the business owner (and any other commercial tenants) into the SMSF is also helping to grow retirement wealth.
+Rent paid by the business owner (and any other commercial tenants) into the SMSF also helps to grow retirement wealth.
 SMSFs allow further advantages through pooling of multiple trustee contributions and balances.

 Things to watch out for